Skip over main navigation

 Our safeguarding policy and procedures apply to all staff, volunteers, Trustees and everyone working or contracted on behalf of EOS Network, either in a paid or voluntary capacity.

 Government guidance is clear that all organisations working with children, young people, adults at risk, parents, carers and/or families have responsibilities for safeguarding.
-They all have a duty to report any concerns in relation to children, young people and adults at risk to the designated safeguarding lead; and be familiar with our safeguarding policy, procedures and guidance.
+An adult at risk is ‘any person who is aged 18 years or over and at risk of abuse or neglect because of their needs for care and support’ (Care Act 2014 [England]).
+All parties have a duty to report any concerns in relation to children, young people and adults at risk to the designated safeguarding lead; and be familiar with our safeguarding policy, procedures and guidance.

 We also have a duty of care to our staff and volunteers.
 All staff and volunteers should recognise that their behaviour with children, young people and/or adults at risk must always be appropriate and professional to ensure they do not put themselves at risk, for example through behaviour that could be misinterpreted.